 Forsaken (Season of the Outlaw)

-Year Two kicked off in Sept.
-2018 with the Destiny 2 expansion Forsaken, which saw the immediate death of Cayde-6, an iconic character that hailed all the way back to the original Destiny.
+Year Two kicked off in September 2018 with the Destiny 2 expansion Forsaken, which saw the immediate death of Cayde-6, an iconic character that hailed all the way back to the original Destiny.
 From there, the Guardian hunted down the Barons of the Scorn (a brand new enemy type) and Uldren Sov, in a thrilling revenge story.
 Additional new content included the Tangled Shore and Deaming City patrol zones, the Gambit game mode, the Combat Bow weapon type, and additional weapon system reworking.
+The Forsaken expansion also fell victim to the Destiny content vault.

 Season of the Forge